merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 Mlflow enabled me to register the model, track metrics, and perform nested runs to compare different ensemble models.
 Mlflow's model registry and versioning capabilities ensured that my models were stored securely and easily accessible, and its integration with TensorFlow, PyTorch, and Scikit-learn made it easy to use.
 It's seamsless integration with pyspark was essential for this project, given the scale of the data.

+- Batch Inference

+Due to infrastructure limitations, batch inference was the only viable option for this project.
+To enable batch inference, a series of notebooks were created to form the ML lifecycle, and were scheduled and triggered using Databricks workflow.
+The notebooks were stored in an Azure DevOps repository, allowing for testing pipelines to be triggered and facilitating complete CI/CD production.

 - Databricks Workflow